Kapil Sharma Announces New Season Calling For New Talent

 The show already stars Krushna Abhishek, Kiku Sharda, Bharti Singh, Sumona Chakravarti, Chandan Prabhakar and Archana Puran Singh.
 More actors and writers are expected to feature in the upcoming season.

-Kapil said: “I am excited and happy to welcome new talent – actors and writers on ‘The Kapil Sharma Show’.
+Kapil Sharma said, “I am excited and happy to welcome new talent – actors and writers on ‘The Kapil Sharma Show’.
 Looking forward to meeting like-minded and talented individuals who have the right passion towards entertainment.”

 The show will be co-produced by Salman Khan Television (SKTV) and Banijay Asia.